Week 11: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Republican legislators around the country proposed a series of bills, which would make criminalize peaceful protests.

-- There were public stories of multiple arrests, disapearances and deaths of Russian intelligence agency officers for leaks related to Trump’s dossier and interference with US election.
+- There were public stories of multiple arrests, disappearances and deaths of Russian intelligence agency officers for leaks related to Trump’s dossier and interference with US election.
 There was also news of a possible public trial.

-- Trump’s AG nominee, Sessions, said he would not commit to recusing himself from Trump related investigations.
+- Trump’s AG nominee, Jeff Sessions, said he would not commit to recusing himself from Trump related investigations.
 This is counter to requirements of DOJ rules.

 - Advisors for Germany’s Merkel said they were still struggling to open communications channels with the Trump administration days after the inauguration, and that they have “given up” on him acting “presidential.”